rdov/rdov.github.io/rdov_whitepaper.md

 As a capital good, the open source project has to be put to use to release the value.
 Furthermore, the common nature of it inherently creates a race.
 The first to market with an implementation of the final product or service will reap the maximum benefit of the open capital used in production.
 If the developers of the capital did not participate in the creation of the final good, it is likely they will never receive an economic reward for their work.

 This misalignment of incentives, skills and resources is what makes open source R&D a very unrewarding job.
 Today, only a few enterprise corporations have everything required to competitively monetize open source projects.
 These either do targeted R&D to enhance their main businesses, or feed off of community projects.
 Consequently, open source developers are predominately employed and directed by large corporations with little creative freedom, or they are volunteers.
-Pure, open R & D firms are simply not seen as viable market competitors, especially if they're not huge.
+Pure, open R&D firms are simply not seen as viable market competitors, especially if they're not huge.

 ### Scalable Open Source Business Strategies (RDOV Components)